-- \$\frac{10}{2}\$ 10mm, 13mm, (2) 17mm wrenches, 10mm socket, ratchet, wire stripper, wire crimper - Alternator, Alternator drive kit - The stock Alternator is designed to run counter clockwise and the frame goes through the stock location so it cannot be used.
-With the internal fan curve direction of the stock Alternator, there is a possibility that the Alternator could overheat when run in the opposite direction. - The Honda alternator runs clockwise and when run in the orientation we use it is run the correct way.
+- 10mm, 13mm, (2) 17mm wrenches, 10mm socket, ratchet, wire stripper, wire crimper - Alternator, Alternator drive kit - The stock Alternator is designed to run counter clockwise and the frame goes through the stock location so it cannot be used.
+With the internal fan curve direction of the stock Alternator, there is a possibility that the Alternator could overheat when run in the opposite direction. - The Honda alternator runs clockwise and when run in the orientation we use it is run the correct way. - The Gen 3 and Gen 4 engine bosses that are used to locate the alternator are different heights so different spacer lengths are needed for each engine.